-NoMAD was designed to be as simple as possible to deploy into any organization regardless of size.
-As such, and to accommodate a variety of different organizational needs, you can deploy NoMAD in a number of ways.
-No way is any more “correct” than others.
+NoMAD was designed to be as simple as possible to deploy into any organization, regardless of size.
+Thus, you can deploy NoMAD in a number of ways in order to accommodate a variety of different organizational needs.
+No one way is any more “correct” than another.

-At the most base level, you can deploy NoMAD as a stand-alone application to your users.
+At the most basic level, you can deploy NoMAD to your users as a stand-alone application.
 It does not need admin authorization to run, nor does it need to be in any particular location on the user’s Mac.
 The only required preference to set is the AD Domain.
-If the machine is bound to an AD domain, the user won’t even be prompted for the domain as it will be pulled from the dsconfigad settings instead.
+If the machine is bound to an AD domain, the user won’t even be prompted for the domain, as it will be pulled from the dsconfigad settings instead.

 The next step up from just handing out the .app is to put the application into a package installer.
-There is one on the NoMAD web page that will install NoMAD into the /Applications folder, however, keep in mind that this will require admin privileges.
+There is one on the NoMAD web page that will install NoMAD into the /Applications folder; keep in mind, however, that this will require admin privileges.

-It’s imminently feasible to create your own package installer that could either a) lay down a default preferences file in /Library/Preferences/com.trusourcelabs.NoMAD.plist or in the user’s Preferences folder.
-Additionally you could use a post-install script to use the defaults command to write out individual keys.
+It’s also feasible to create your own package installer that could lay down a default preferences file in either /Library/Preferences/com.trusourcelabs.NoMAD.plist or in the user’s Preferences folder.
+Additionally, you could use a post-install script to use the defaults command to write out individual keys.

-Note that NoMAD will pull from a preferences file in /Library/Preferences and then combine that with user-defined preferences.
+Note that NoMAD pulls from a preferences file in /Library/Preferences and then combines that with user-defined preferences.

 NoMAD will respect preference keys from a configuration profile.
-You can create one of these by hand, although not advised, or via a number of tools such as Apple’s Profile Manager application, part of Apple’s Server application on the Mac App Store, or 3rd party MDM solutions.
-A configuration profile will typically be in a binary format and signed to ensure it’s validity.
+You can create one of these by hand—though this is not advised—or via a number of tools such as Apple’s Profile Manager application, part of Apple’s Server application on the Mac App Store, or 3rd party MDM solutions.
+A configuration profile will typically be in a binary format and signed to ensure its validity.

 Here’s an example plaintext payload: